 - Seek credit counseling.
-Since it’s a requirement to file for bankruptcy anyway, it’s worth seeing if this route can get you out of financial trouble.
-Click here for a list of approved agencies.
+Since it's a requirement to file for bankruptcy anyway, it's worth seeing if a debt consolidation loan or a debt management plan can get you out of financial trouble.
+Here's a list of approved agencies.

 - Settle past due accounts.
 You may be able to pay your creditors a reduced amount and avoid going to court.

 Avoid tapping your retirement accounts.
 These are typically exempt from bankruptcy, so you won't lose them if you file.

 But taking out a 401(k) loan or a premature withdrawal from your retirement savings account can cause other long-term financial difficulties.